JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

 .. note:: ``add[House](0,23)`` means that we are creating a 24 hour schedule associated with the location House.
 In the framework, 0 to 0 is counted as 1 hour.

-printStats simply prints the values in the output message window and it finds these values by calling user defined like getSusceptibleCount.
+``printStats`` simply prints the values in the output message window and it finds these values by calling user defined like ``getSusceptibleCount``.
 These functions look at the node on the graph and then count the people present in the node.

 .. code-block:: scala